anthonypulsone/maptinerary/README.md

   * When adding a new location the results from the location search will be displayed on the map and automatically zoomed to
   * User can hover over results to highlight map pin for each result
   * Users will be able to to automatically pan between current itinerary and search results
+  * Service for caching Yelp Fusion API requests as well as protecting the API key
 * Map
   * Change map style between several options, such as a dark theme map, default map, and topographical terrain map
   * Ability to zoom to fit entire route and individual stops, similar to the zoom to fit day feature when clicking on route or day title